-I set out, once upon a time, with passion to become an ecologist, to research solutions that would enable us humans to live harmoniously on the Earth indefinitely.
-I was on this track since high school, and I stayed in school a VERY long time, cultivating my expertise.
-Then I had kids, and slowly discovered that the 60-80hr work weeks, unstable income, and frequent relocations of a researcher conflicted with my parenting philosophies.
+I set out, once upon a time, with passion to become an ecologist, to research solutions that would enable us to live harmoniously on the Earth indefinitely.
+I have been on this track since high school, and I stayed in school a VERY long time, cultivating my expertise.
+Then I had kids, and slowly discovered that the 60-80hr work weeks, unstable income, and frequent relocations of an early researcher conflicted with my parenting philosophies.

 I also felt lucky for my extensive biology background.
 I used scientific insights to develop effective interventions for her and for myself.
 Her colic ended earlier than average following these interventions, and she has evaded the long-term developmental "problems" associated with colic (such as being pickier, more emotional, less persistent, and more aggressive).
 And most importantly, she is one of my greatest loves now.

-If you need help navigating the birth-related sciences, or making important parenting decisions, or you just need to parse out medical fact from fiction, please solicit my services.
+If you need help navigating the birth-related sciences, or making important parenting decisions, or parsing scientific fact from fiction, please solicit my services.
 I have a lot to offer and have flexible packages to offer different kinds of families.
 Also, join my Evidence Based Parenting Facebook group.

 See hyperlinks.
 If any links change or are broken, please contact me.